mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Problems with your Catheter
 You and your caregiver should be on the look-out for any problems with your catheter.
 Infection is the most serious complication to watch out for.
 Look at the catheter site daily.
 Notify your doctor, NP or nurse if you experience any of the following:

-* Redness, welting and/or drainage (a liquid that can vary in color but may be clear, bloody or green/yellowish) at the exit site.
+* Redness, swelling and/or drainage (a liquid that can vary in color but may be clear, bloody or green/yellowish) at the exit site.
 * Pain or tenderness at the exit site
 * Temperature greater than 100.4&deg;F or 38&deg;C.
 * Flu-like symptoms or chills